Writing is writing is writing. Whether you’re composing a tweet, a text message, or a poem, we all write, all the time, every day.

 Because you are an expert in a field doesn’t mean your audience is.
 If our clients knew how to write code or draw up a logo, they probably wouldn’t hire us to remodel their websites or revamp their brand design.
 And to our clients who can do those things, but can’t spend the time doing what we do?
 We wouldn’t want to explain things they already know.

 All your clients need to know up front is that you can get the job done and done well.
 If they reach out, that’s when you can spill the nuts and bolts of your process, because they’re likely interested, and we think it’s always good to keep clients in the know.
 When it comes to capturing a potential client’s attention, though, there’s something to be said for intrigue.

 Minus the Dull Bits

 Let’s face it: We all live for the drama to some degree.
 It keeps us reading books and watching movies and television.
 It makes jokes funny and personal anecdotes exciting.
-While writing copy for a social media post or website page might not seem to be as complicated or dramatic as a movie, the same writing techniques can be used for grabbing your audience’s attention.
+While writing copy for a social media post or website page might not seem to be as complicated or dramatic as a movie, you can use the same writing techniques for grabbing your audience’s attention.